-- (I) Prescribed contraventions which make a registered person liable to cancellation of registration [Rule 21]: The registered person- - (a) does not conduct any business from the declared place of business, or - (b) issues invoice/bill without supply of goods/services in violation of the provisions of this Act, or the rules made thereunder. - (c) violates the provisions of section 171.
-Section 171 contains provisions relating to anti-profiteering measure - discussed in detail in Chapter 24 - Miscellaneous Provisions in Module 3 of the Study Material. - (d) violates the provision of rule 10A (discussed earlier in this chapter).
+- Prescribed contraventions which make a registered person liable to cancellation of registration [Rule 21]: The registered person- - (a) does not conduct any business from the declared place of business, or - (b) issues invoice/bill without supply of goods/services in violation of the provisions of this Act, or the rules made thereunder.

-- (e) avails input tax credit in violation of the provisions of section 16^{27} of the CGST Act or the rules made thereunder. - (f) furnishes the details of outward supplies in Form GSTR-1, as amended in FORM GSTR-1A if any, under section 37 for one or more tax periods which is in excess of the outward supplies declared by him in his valid return under section 39 for the said tax periods. - (g) violates the provision of rule $86B^{28}$. - (ga) violates the provisions of third or fourth proviso to rule 23(1). - (h) required to file return under section 39(1) for each month or part thereof (i.e. monthly return filer), has not furnished returns for a continuous period of 6 months. - required to file return under proviso to section 39(1) for each quarter or part thereof (Quarterly return under QRMP scheme), has not furnished returns for a continuous period of 2 tax periods. - C. Suspension of registration [First proviso to section 29(1) and second proviso to section 29(2) read with rule 21A]
+- (c) violates the provisions of section 171.
+Section 171 contains provisions relating to anti-profeetering measure32. - (d) violates the provision of rule 10A (discussed earlier in this chapter). - (e) avails input tax credit in violation of the provisions of section 1633 of the CGST Act or the rules made thereunder. - (f) furnishes the details of outward supplies in Form GSTR-1, as amended in FORM GSTR-1A if any, under section 37 for one or more tax periods which is in excess of the outward supplies declared by him in his valid return under section 39 for the said tax periods. - (g) violates the provision of rule 86B34.

+(ga) violates the provisions of third or fourth proviso to rule 23(1).

+- (h) required to file return under section 39(1) for each month or part thereof (i.e. monthly return filer), has not furnished returns for a continuous period of 6 months. - required to file return under proviso to section 39(1) for each quarter or part thereof (Quarterly return under QRMP scheme), has not furnished returns for a continuous period of 2 tax periods. - C. Suspension of registration [First proviso to section 29(1) and second proviso to section 29(2) read with rule 21A]

 Once a registered person has applied for cancellation of registration or the proper officer seeks to cancel his registration, the proper officer may suspend his registration during pendency of the proceedings relating to cancellation of registration.
-In this way, a taxpayer is barred from the routine compliances, including filing returns, under GST law during the pendency of the proceedings related to cancellation of registration.
+In this way, a taxpayer is freed from the